yuuuuuuunliu/3D-sanner/README.md

 We use HC-SR04 as the ultrasound distance sensor component.

   ![A picture of the distance sensor we used](https://github.com/yuuuuuuunliu/3D-sanner/blob/main/Figures/HC-SR04.jpg)

-HC-SR04 has 4 pins.
-The Vcc pin and GND pin are connected to 5V and GND of Arduino Nano respectively.
-Both of them function as power supply as well as logical high/low.
-Trig pin is the input of HC-SR04 and is conncted to D3
+The HC-SR04 module consists of four pins.
+The Vcc pin and GND pin are connected to the 5V and GND pins of the Arduino Nano, respectively.
+These pins serve as both power supply and logic level control (high/low).
+The Trig pin is an input pin of the HC-SR04 and is connected to the D3 pin of the Arduino Nano.
+The Echo pin is an output pin of the HC-SR04 and is connected to the D2 pin of the Arduino Nano.
+In fact, the Trig and Echo pins can be connected to any two digital I/O pins of the Arduino Nano.
+The HC-SR04 module consists of two piezoelectric transducers, one acting as a transmitter (marked with "T") and the other as a receiver (marked with "R").
+To initiate a distance measurement with the HC-SR04 module, a voltage pulse is sent to the Trig pin.
+This voltage pulse is transformed into a sine wave by a local oscillator, and the resulting sine-shaped voltage signal is sent to the transmitter.
+The transmitter converts this voltage signal into a sound signal, emitting an 8-cycle sonic burst in the forward direction.
+Simultaneously, the receiver is set to a high state, and a timer starts counting.
+The emitted sonic burst travels through space and reflects when it encounters the nearest object.
+Upon receiving the reflected wave, the receiver changes to a low state, indicating the detection of the reflected signal, and the timer stops counting.

 ## List of Components
   * Ultrasonic Distance Sensor - HC-SR04